apache/airflow/docs/plugins.rst

     def plugin_macro():
         pass

+    # You can import the function like from airflow.utils.test_plugin import plugin_util
+    def plugin_util():
+        pass

     # Creating a flask blueprint to integrate the templates and static folder
     bp = Blueprint(
         "test_plugin", __name__,